 There are no annoying limits on simultaneous connections, either.
 You can set up and use the service wherever you like, as long as the devices are yours (the small print forbids sharing your account with others).

-A new 'Build A Plan' scheme might allow you to save money by choosing just the locations you need, for $1 each.
+That's not the end of the story, though.
+Windscribe's 'Build a Plan' scheme might allow you to save money by choosing just the locations you need, for $1 each.
 Each location adds 10GB to your free bandwidth allowance, and your plan must have a minimum of two locations.

-Whatever your preference, Windscribe gives you a wider than usual choice of payment options, which include card, PayPal, Bitcoin and other cryptocurrencies via CoinPayments.net, and gift cards and assorted other options via Paymentwall.
+Whatever your preference, Windscribe gives you a wider than usual choice of payment options, which include card, PayPal, Bitcoin and other cryptocurrencies via CoinPayments.net, along with gift cards and assorted other options via Paymentwall.

 Privacy and logging